ACTIVITIES

 Let yourself be transported to the hardship of Tudor times.
 Here you will be presented with the remarkable story of William Morgan, from his upbringing at Wybrnant to his promotion to Bishop of St Asaph Cathedral.
 Learn why the Bible was translated; how it was done; the effect it had on ordinary Welsh people, and the incredible legacy – the survival of the Welsh language.

-The Senedd, Caerdydd – September 29
+The Senedd, Caerdydd – September 30 FULL

-The Senedd, Caerdydd – October 1
+The Senedd, Caerdydd – October 1 FULL

 Thomas Telford